mxaddict/www.codedmaster.com/content/blog/2026-01-25-a-deep-dive-into-my-dotfiles.md

 +++
+date = 2026-01-25
-title = "A Deep Dive Into My Dotfiles: Crafting a CLI-First Workflow" date = 2026-01-25 description = "A guided tour of my personal dotfiles repository, explaining the philosophy, tools, and configurations I use to create a fast, efficient, and keyboard-driven development environment on Arch Linux."
+title = "A Deep Dive Into My Dotfiles: Crafting a CLI-First Workflow" description = "A guided tour of my personal dotfiles repository, explaining the philosophy, tools, and configurations I use to create a fast, efficient, and keyboard-driven development environment on Arch Linux."
 [taxonomies]
-tags = ["dotfiles", "neovim", "hyprland", "arch linux", "cli", "workflow", "shell", "lua", "rust"] [extra] author = "mxaddict"
+tags = ["dotfiles", "neovim", "hyprland", "arch linux", "cli", "workflow", "shell", "lua", "rust"]
 +++

 In my last post, I mentioned that a primary reason for my blogging hiatus was a